cjmatta/prometheus-http-servicediscovery-confluent-cloud/README.md

+**Note:** This was an experiment with Claude Code, I don't know go, I don't write go, I just prompted.

 # Prometheus HTTP Service Discovery for Confluent Cloud

 This service provides an HTTP-based service discovery implementation for Prometheus to scrape metrics from Confluent Cloud.